edfeld/liri-node-app/README.md

     If the user does not enter a band name, liri will default to the band, U2.

-3. Spotify-this-song -
+3. spotify-this-song -
-  When a user calls the liri.js program in node with the parameters, "Spotify-this-song" and the song name, the liri bot will produce a list of songs that match the search and with the following data items:
+  When a user calls the liri.js program in node with the parameters, "spotify-this-song" and the song name, the liri bot will produce a list of songs that match the search and with the following data items:

      * `Artist(s)`